tommyettinger/textratypist/README.md

 `SpriteBatch` for TextraTypist rendering, and whatever `ShaderProgram` or `ColorfulBatch` you want for colorful-gdx rendering.
 (Some changes here are planned that could resolve this issue, and also make things easier for games that use custom Batches with different attributes.)

+There are some known issues with scaling, rotation, and integer-positioning in 0.7.5.
+You may notice labels slide relatively to their backgrounds when rotated smoothly, and some (typically very small) fonts may need integer positions enabled to keep a stable baseline.
+Font debug lines may be quite incorrect in this version, also, even if the text displays correctly to users.

 ## License